 Some commissioning data has been taken for long-slit spectra of non-sidereal targets.
 Tracking at the object rates is not commissioned.
-However, observations of bright targets whose motion is aligned along a wide slit (2" or greater) will be accepted.
+However, observations of bright targets (that can be seen on the slit) whose motion is aligned along a wide slit (2" or greater) will be accepted.
 It is the responsibility of the PI to determine the correct PA to keep the target in the slit and to ensure that the target is bright enough to appear in the slit view images (so that the SA and SO can push it back into the slit if it moves out).